TheMinescout/workspace/README.md

 We are currently in the process of fixing major bugs and migrating content.

-Bug Reports: If you find a bug, please [open an issue][link-to-issues-page] and describe the problem, expected behavior, and steps to reproduce.
+Bug Reports: If you find a bug, please [open an issue][https://github.com/TheMinescout/workspace/issues] and describe the problem, expected behavior, and steps to reproduce.

 Feature Requests: Have an idea?
-[Open an issue][link-to-issues-page] and tag it as an "enhancement" or "feature request."
+[Open an issue][https://github.com/TheMinescout/workspace/issues] and tag it as an "enhancement" or "feature request."

 Pull Requests: